mdn/project-template/CONTRIBUTOR_ROLES.md

 ### Community manager

 Community managers have a distinct role in many respects.
-Still, as the projects are technical, the role shares many of the same requirements and responsibilities as the Maintainer role.
+Community managers share many of the same responsibilities as a [maintainer](#maintainer).
+In addition, community managers have the following responsibilities:

-In addition to the responsibilities of a Maintainer, the Community Manager has these additional responsibilities.
+- Addressing reports of violation of code of conduct and deciding on the appropriate action.

-- Along with Maintainers, address reports where the code of conduct has been violated and decide on the appropriate action.
+- Organizing and running community events.
-- Organize and run community events.
+- Organizing community-related project meetings.
-- Determine media strategies to promote the project and onboard new contributors and users.
+- Determining media strategies to promote the MDN project.
-- Define and implement the onboarding experience.
+- Defining and implementing the onboarding experience.
-- Organize community-related project meetings.
+- Onboarding new contributors and users.
-- Meet with and ensure a healthy relationship with contributors and partners.
+- Ensuring the health and well-being of the project and all participants.
-- Assist with issue triage as well as pull request review where appropriate.
+- Identifying and assisting with the implementation of automation to improve project sustainability.
-- Responsible for monitoring all communication channels, including discussions on GitHub.
+- Meeting and ensuring a healthy relationship with contributors and partners.
-- Highlight contributors that have done exceptional work and/or have shown dedication to the project and organization.
+- Assisting with issue triage and pull request review where appropriate.
-- Ensure the health and well-being of the project and all participants.
+- Monitoring all communication channels, including [discussions](https://github.com/mdn/mdn-community/discussions) on GitHub.
-- Identify and assist with the implementation of automation to improve project sustainability.
+- Highlighting contributors that have done exceptional work and/or have shown dedication to the MDN project.

 ## Processes